-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Columbia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Columbia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Columbia are a mix of both white- and blue-collar jobs.
 Overall, Columbia is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Columbia who work in office and administrative support (18.47%), teaching (15.61%), and sales jobs (11.27%).

 Columbia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Columbia rank slightly lower than the national average.
 16.97% of adults 25 and older in Columbia have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.